StefanBuchman/aws-appsync-chat-workshop/README.md

 ```
 --------

-6. Add S3 Private Storage for **Content** to the project with the default options.
+6. Add S3 Private Storage for **Content (Images, audio, video, etc.)** to the project with the default options.
 Select private **read/write** access for **Auth users only**:

    ```bash
    amplify add storage
    ```

 7. Now it's time to provision your cloud resources based on the local setup and configured features.
-When asked to generate code, answer **"NO"** as it would overwrite the current custom files in the `src/graphql` folder.
+When asked to **Do you want to generate code for your newly created GraphQL API**, answer **"NO"** as it would overwrite the current custom files in the `src/graphql` folder.

    ```bash
    amplify push